spencerbraun/stats_notes/Linear Algebra.md

 * Span - vectors $v_1, ..., v_n$ span a space means a space consists of all combinations of these vectors

+* Generating sets are sets of vectors that span vector (sub)spaces, i.e., every vector can be represented as a linear combination of the vectors in the generating set.

+* Every linearly independent generating set of V is minimal and is called a basis of V

 * Basis - for a vector space, a basis is a sequence of vectors which

   1. are Independent
   2. span the space

   * A basis is not unique, but all bases for a space have the same number of vectors.
 In $\R^n$ need n vectors to form basis - this is the dimension D of the space
+  * Finding a basis: write spanning vectors as columns in matrix, reduce to row-echelon form, the spanning vectors associated with the pivot columns form a basis

 * Dimension D = number of vectors needed to form a basis